Cost of Living

 Local Regulations and Cultural Tips

-Research the local laws and customs before you arrive in the Philippines to help you in your transition.
-In the Philippines, all foreign nationals that stay for 59 days or longer must obtain an Alien Certificate of Registration (ACR) card, which is an administrative requirement before applying for a residence visa and doing business in the country as well as opening a bank account.
+It is worth researching local laws and customs before arriving.
+Foreign nationals staying 59 days or longer must obtain an Alien Certificate of Registration (ACR I-Card), issued by the Philippine Bureau of Immigration.
+It is an administrative requirement that also supports applying for a residence visa, doing business and opening a bank account.

 Philippines-Specific Requirements

-Foreigners who plan to spend a long-term stay in the Philippines will need to understand what particular requirements the country has.
-Visa requirements vary so this should be confirmed with the Philippine Bureau of Immigration.
-Health insurance isn't compulsory but strongly advised and offered by both local and international companies.
+Anyone planning a long-term stay should understand the country's specific requirements.
+Visa rules vary, so confirm long-stay and work visa options with the Philippine Bureau of Immigration.
+Health insurance is not compulsory but strongly advised, and is offered by both local and international providers.

-The bank in the city requires an ACR card and proof of residence to open a local bank account.
-This is an important step in getting your finances in order as well as getting settled in your new home in the Philippines.
+Opening a local bank account generally requires an ACR I-Card and proof of residence — an important step in settling your finances and getting established in your new home.

 Tips for Indians Moving to the Philippines